phillip2019/trino-plugins/spreadsheet-storage-handler/README.md

 #### Usage

 Next place your desired spreadsheet in your home directory.
 For example if your username is `user1` then you would need to place the spreadsheet in the `hdfs://<namenode>/user/user1/spreadsheets` directory.
 Once the file is in place a new schema in the spreadsheet catalog will appear.
-Each sheet in the spreadsheet will be represented as table in Presto.
+Each sheet in the spreadsheet will be represented as table in Trino.

 #### Schema & Table Mapping

-The following XLSX example [Presto Example.xlsx]( https://docs.google.com/spreadsheets/d/1I708PZJDYvtTouQWhC4kXjxAAB04nnpkmdwEZ6MMuec/edit#gid=0 "Presto Example.xlsx") has two sheets:
+The following XLSX example [Trino Example.xlsx]( https://docs.google.com/spreadsheets/d/1I708PZJDYvtTouQWhC4kXjxAAB04nnpkmdwEZ6MMuec/edit#gid=0 "Trino Example.xlsx") has two sheets:

 - Simple Sheet
 - Multiple Types Per Column

-This will produce a new shema of `presto_example_xlsx` with two tables:
+This will produce a new shema of `trino_example_xlsx` with two tables:
 - simple_sheet
 - multiple_types_per_column

-##### Presto Representaion
+##### Trino Representaion

-###### Connect with Presto CLI
+###### Connect with Trino CLI

-    java -jar presto-cli-*-executable.jar --catalog spreadsheet --user user1
+    java -jar trino-cli-*-executable.jar --catalog spreadsheet --user user1

 ###### Show Schemas

-    presto:default> show schemas;
+    trino:default> show schemas;
             Schema
     -----------------------
-    presto_example_xlsx
+    trino_example_xlsx
     (1 row)

 ###### Show Tables

-    presto:default> use presto_example_xlsx;
+    trino:default> use trino_example_xlsx;
-    presto:presto_example_xlsx> show tables;
+    trino:trino_example_xlsx> show tables;
                Table
     ---------------------------
     multiple_types_per_column